-In addition to this we are active supporters of the WorldSkills UK competition which is part of Find a Future, a new organisation which brings together the Nation’s flagship skills and careers experiences.
+Do you know…The Science department is an affiliate member of the British Science Association and Royal Society of Chemistry and we are active supporters in the WorldSkills UK competition, which is part of ‘Find a Future’, which brings together the UK’s flagship skills and careers experiences.

 |Access to H.E.
 Diploma in Science||Adults||Access Course|

-|BTEC Level 2 Diploma in Applied Science||16-18, Adults (Part-time)||F.E.
+|BTEC Level 1 Diploma in Applied Science||16-18, Adults||F.E.
 Courses|

-|BTEC Level 3 Extended Diploma in Applied Science||16-18, Adults||F.E.
+|BTEC Level 2 Extended Certificate in Applied Science||16-18, Adults||F.E.
 Courses|

-|BTEC Level 3 Extended Diploma in Applied Science (Medical)||16-18||F.E.
+|BTEC Level 3 Extended Diploma in Applied Science (Medical)||16-18, Adults||F.E.
 Courses|